Nostra aetate: Second Session of the Council, 1962–1963

 Since his initial meetings with Bea in 1962, with many other meetings following, including significantly a meeting at the AJC's headquarters in New York on 31 March 1963; Rabbi Abraham Joshua Heschel became the primary figure articulating the religious Jewish viewpoint to the Vatican on behalf of the American Jewish Committee during the Second Vatican Council.
 He had been brought into contact with Bea, through his student, the AJC's Rabbi Marc Tanenbaum.
-Associated with Conservative Judaism, Heschel also had a keen interest in Jewish mysticism.
-Unafraid to get involved in politics, Heschel had inserted himself into the American civil rights movement and protested against the Vietnam War.
+Associated with Conservative Judaism, was involve the American civil rights movement and protested against the Vietnam War.
 His memorandum on behalf of the American Jewish Committee, entitled "On Improving Catholic–Jewish Relations", had a significant influence on proceedings of Bea's Secretariat.
 The meeting in New York had also been attended by Bea's Secretary Msgr.
 Johannes Willebrands and Fr.
 Felix Morlion, president of Rome's Pro Deo University.
 The evening following the AJC meeting, a lavish dinner was put on in honour of Bea at New York's Plaza Hotel.
 It included over 400 Jewish, Protestant and Catholic leaders.
 As well as Herschel and Bea, other major figures present included U Thant, the Secretary General of the United Nations and Muhammad Zafarullah Khan, President of the UN General Assembly, American Cardinals Richard Cushing and Francis Spellman and also Nelson Rockefeller as Governor of New York, amongst many others.
 According to Lazare Landau, writing in the Tribune Juive, similar, but more discreet meetings took place in France between Fr.
 Yves Congar and the Jewish community at the Centre communautaire de le Paix in Strasbourg.

 Rabbi Abraham Joshua Heschel dialogued closely with Cardinal Bea on the development of the document.
 He was selected by the American Jewish Committee to represent the position of Judaism.